 What you see is not so much what I see but rather my experience of seeing.
 The presence of seeing emanates from behind the canvas.
 I am reaching to what lies behind appearance.
 The light energy flowing from back to front is the true subject of my work.
-It is this phenomenon that you the viewer can straddle upon and ride like a horse, from me to you.

 Albert Fung is a Philadelphia-based artist, art-instructor, and yoga instructor.